codio-content/MySQL-What_is_a_database/.guides/content/Introduction-to-SQL-7956.md

 ## What is SQL

-_SQL_ often pronounced _SEQUEL_ is a _special-purpose programming language_ designed for manipulating data in a _relational database management system_.
+_SQL_, often pronounced _SEQUEL_ is a _special-purpose programming language_ designed for manipulating data in a _relational database management system_.

-Whoah, whoah!
+Woah, woah!
 Wait, what?

 Don't worry, by the end of this unit you'll grasp these topics like a pro.